 How to say “today” in japanese

-Native speakers say “kyou” to mean ‘today’ in Japanese.
-In formal situations, they would say “honjitsu” instead.
-In this blog post, I will explain these two words in detail based on their kanji expressions.
+Native speakers say “kyou” or “honjitsu” to mean ‘today’ in Japanese.
+Perhaps, some Japanese learners know these two words as they are often used in Japanese textbooks.
+In this blog post, however, I will explain them in detail based on their kanji expressions.
 And also, I will explain how to use them through example sentences.
-Let’s get started!
+My explanations would help Japanese learners to understand which to use more clearly.
+Then, let’s get started!

 Contents